 August resit assessment papers

-Schools are asked to provide August resit papers as soon after the semester 2 assessment period as possible, but no later than the published deadline (see the deadline published in the timeline).
+Schools are asked to provide August resit papers as soon after the semester 2 assessment period as possible, but no later than the published deadline (see the deadline published in the timeline, available from the Timelines for Programmes and Assessments webpage).

 Resit papers will be not be made available to students after the assessments.